gr8k87/dogtor-ai/replit.md

-# Dogtor AI - Pet Health Assessment Application
+# Dogtor AI - Minimal Scaffold

 ## Overview

-Dogtor AI is a mobile-first pet health assessment application that helps pet owners evaluate their pets' symptoms and connect with veterinary services.
-The application provides preliminary health assessments while emphasizing it's "not a vet, just your first step" in pet healthcare.
-Built as a full-stack monorepo with Express.js backend and React frontend, it features a clean, intuitive interface designed for mobile use.
+Dogtor AI is a minimal veterinary application scaffold with the tagline "Not a vet, just your first step."
+Built as a monorepo with Express.js backend serving a React frontend through a single port.

 ## User Preferences